-- Radiation: in the pelvic area, which can be directed close to the ovaries, causing damage and affecting their function.
-Since the ovaries can absorb high doses of radiation, if the absorbed dose is high, there is a probability of infertility or early menopause, it can also cause scarring, which weakens the blood flow to the uterus and reduces its natural flexibility for the gestation phases.
+- The radiation : in the area of the pelvis, which can be directed near the ovaries, causing damage and affecting their function.
+Since the ovaries can absorb high doses of radiation, if the absorbed dose is high, there is a probability of infertility or early menopause, it can also cause scarring, which weakens the blood flow to the uterus and reduces its natural flexibility for the uterus. gestation phases.

-- Chemotherapies: Chemotherapies can damage or lead to a loss of important hormones which can affect fertility; as well as causing a state of menopause in an early and premature age.
+- Chemotherapies : chemotherapies can damage or lead to a loss of important hormones which can affect fertility; as well as causing in early and premature age, a state of menopause.

 What are the types of breast cancer?